Foot Massage Benefits (7 ways it helps improve health and wellness)

 standing and even sitting- they demand that we give them attention and

-Better Blood Circulation - Although there are many machines that can massage the feet, and improve circulation, nothing compares to human touch.
+Better Blood Circulation - Although there are many foot massage machines that can massage the feet, and improve circulation, nothing compares to human touch.

 Better Sleep - by relaxing the feet, sleep patterns are improved